Khadimou/Images-Classification/README.md

 In this project I intent to implement a convolutionnal neural network which classifies images of breast cancer using c++.
-To compile my code you can use the cmake-build-debug and execute the main with an image of breast cancer.
-I am still struggling doing the training function, thanks for your comprehension !!!
+To compile my code you can use the cmake-build-debug and execute the main with a folder of breast cancer images.
+You can use the tum folder.